 - An account manager, who has experience as a former PM, is also kept in the loop in the background to ensure there is no miscommunication and an easier transition if the current PM happens to leave the company during your project.

 - We require no minimum amount of work on a supplier management project.
 You can use this project management resource whenever and however you need it.

-- They have access to our engineers when they need technical advice (note, the hourly rate of our engineers is $42 / hour).
+- They have access to our engineers when they need technical advice (note, the hourly rate of our engineers is higher).

 - The values we instil in our Supply Chain Management department include ‘be very customer-centric’, ‘propose solutions to problems, rather than complaining‘, and ‘provide full visibility into the situation’.